collective/collective.exportimport/README.rst

 The main use-case is migrations since it enables you to for example migrate from Plone 4 with Archetypes and Python 2 to Plone 6 with Dexterity and Python 3 in one step.
 Most features use `plone.restapi` to serialize and deserialize data.

-See also the training on migrating with exportimport: https://training.plone.org/migrations/exportimport.html
+See also the training on migrating with ``exportimport``: https://training.plone.org/migrations/exportimport.html

 .. contents:: Contents
     :local: